-The Snowy Hydro Project was developed by the Australian government to help relieve the effects of the droughts that regularly impact the country as well as to help generate electricity for NSW and Victoria.
+The Snowy Hydro Project was developed by the Australian government to help relieve the effects of the droughts that regularly impact the country as well as to help generate electricity for New South Wales and Victoria.

-Following World War 2, Australia implemented the project in 1949 which took 25 years to complete.
-Forever changing the landscape of the Snowy Mountains region, with a series of dams and power stations built to creating several lakes and reservoirs throughout the area.
+Following World War 2, Australia implemented the project in 1949, which took 25 years to complete – forever changing the landscape of the Snowy Mountains region, with a series of dams and power stations built to create several lakes and reservoirs throughout the area.

 Fun Fact: The original settlement of Jindabyne actually lies at the bottom of what is now Lake Jindabyne, with the entire township being moved to its current location on the edge of the lake.
 You’ll also drive over one of the key dams that were built as part of the Snowy Hydro Project as you make your way into Jindabyne along Kosciuszko Road.

-The Snowy Hydro Project also diverted water into the Murray and Murrumbidgee Rivers which feed all the way through framing lands of Victoria and South Australia.
+The Snowy Hydro Project also diverted water into the Murray and Murrumbidgee Rivers, which feed all the way through the framing lands of Victoria and South Australia.

 The Snowy Hydro Project is an intriguing part of modern Australian history, impacting not only the Snowy Mountains a large number of sectors in Australia and is well worth discovering more about while you are visiting the area.

 The best place to get the full in-depth history is the Snowy Hydro Discovery Centre in Cooma.
-To find out about visiting hours head to the Snowy Hydro website – http://www.snowyhydro.com.au/discover/snowy-hydro-discovery-centre-cooma/
+Well worth a quick stop either on the way to or from the mountains.

 While we are on the topic of Lake Jindabyne, not only is it a functional waterway with the fore mentioned Snowy Hydro Project, but it is also a great spot for a number of aquatic activities.